Life was good at the end of 2007 for Bill and Mary.

-Employing the following strategies can reduce your vulnerability to economic downturns and bear market calamities:
+By using the following strategies, you can reduce your vulnerability to economic downturns and bear market calamities:

 1. Reduce Individual Stock Positions

-Reduce your risk by selling all or a majority of your single company stock, and invest the proceeds into a pool of securities, whether managed as in a mutual fund or unmanaged as an ETF.
+Reduce your risk by selling all or a majority of your single company stock.
+Then, invest the proceeds into a pool of securities, whether managed as in a mutual fund or unmanaged as an ETF.
 This strategy can help make you less vulnerable to market downturns.

 2. Reduce Equity Risk Exposure Generally

-According to a recent report by Towers Watson, defined-benefit pension plans have out performed 401k plans 11 out of the last 12 years, by almost three percentage points in 2012 (up 2.74% versus a loss of .22%).
-Experts claim the reason is that pension plans are more heavily diversified, with investments in fixed income, real estate, and emerging markets equity and debt.
+According to a report by Towers Watson, defined-benefit pension plans have consistently out-performed 401k plans.
+Experts claim the reason is that pension plans are more heavily diversified.
+They tend to have investments in fixed income, real estate, and emerging markets equity and debt.

-Robert G. Capone, executive vice president of the BNY Mellon Retirement Group, stated in a 2013 press release that by applying the strategies of pension managers, private investors can reduce equity risk and home country bias while increasing diversification, return potential, and downside risk management.
+Robert G. Capone, executive vice president of the BNY Mellon Retirement Group, stated that the secret is applying the strategies of pension managers.
+By doing so, private investors can reduce equity risk and home country bias, all while increasing diversification, return potential, and downside risk management.

 4. Move 10% to 15% of Your Portfolio Into High-Quality, Short-Term Investments

-- The loss of benefits previously paid by their employers such as company cars, meals, travel, and computers, which must be replaced to maintain the same lifestyle as when working.
+- The loss of benefits previously paid by their employers.
+These include company cars, meals, travel, and computers.
+Each of these must be replaced to maintain the same lifestyle you had when working.

 - Travel costs that are higher than anticipated.
 According to some financial planners, retirees underestimate their costs by 10% to 20%.

 - Healthcare costs.
-Medical costs are increasing every year, and Congress is presently reviewing strategies to reduce the Federal Government’s costs of Medicare.
+Medical costs are increasing every year, and Congress is constantly reviewing strategies to reduce the federal government’s costs of Medicare.
 Retirees will be responsible for any shortfall.

 Keeping a greater proportion of your assets in near-cash equivalents may cost some income, but you will avoid having to liquidate assets at losses due to short-term needs.